Anomalous phase ordering of a quenched ferromagnetic superfluid: Conclusion

 We have shown that vortex driven coarsening of an isolated easy-plane ferromagnetic spin-1 condensate does not take the system to equilibrium.
-Instead, a second regime of scale invariant coarsening associated with a cascade of spin wave energy scales more slowly as $t^{1/3}$.
+Instead, a second regime of scale invariant coarsening associated with transport of spin wave energy scales more slowly as $t^{1/3}$.
 Strongly coupling the system to a reservoir of energy and particles destroys this second coarsening process and equilibrium is reached after the vortex driven coarsening.

 The presence of two dynamic scaling regimes in the isolated dynamics shows that there are two renormalisation group fixed points affecting the phase ordering.
 The first, associated with vortices, has been ascribed to the model E dynamic universality class~\cite{williamson2016a}.
-The second slower scaling, $L_\text{sw}\sim t^{1/3}$, matches that of the model B dynamic universality class~\cite{hohenberg1977,bray1994}, however the order parameter does not: the model B universality class corresponds to a conserved order parameter whereas the transverse spin is not conserved.
-A possible reconciliation is that the nonlinear dynamics of the conserved $nF_z$ field belongs to the model B dynamic universality class, even though this is not the order parameter of the system, and that the dynamic coupling between $nF_z$ and $\theta$ leads to model B scaling emerging in the correlations of transverse spin.
-Alternatively, our results might point to a currently unidentified dynamic universality class.
-We have shown that this second regime of scale invariance is associated with cascading spin wave energy, thus identifying a connection between the fields of wave turbulence and phase ordering dynamics.
-Furthermore, we have shown that strongly coupling the system to a reservoir preserves the first regime of scale invariance but destroys the second.
-Considering renormalisation group flows to the corresponding fixed points, the reservoir coupling is irrelevant during the first scale invariant regime, whereas it is relevant (or marginal) in the second regime.
+The second slower scaling, $L_\text{sw}\sim t^{1/3}$, matches that of the scalar model B dynamic universality class~\cite{hohenberg1977,bray1994}, however the order parameter does not: the scalar model B universality class describes a one component conserved order parameter, whereas the order parameter in our system has two components and is not conserved.
+There is, however, a second important field in our system that does satisfy the properties of the scalar model B universality class: the conserved $nF_z$ field.
+It could be possible that the dynamics of the $nF_z$ field belongs to the scalar model B dynamic universality class, even though this is not the order parameter of the system, and that the dynamic coupling between $nF_z$ and $\theta$ leads to model B scaling emerging in the correlations of transverse spin.
+However, model B is also a dissipative model whereas we have shown that strong dissipation destroys the second scaling regime.
+Hence the second scaling regime might alternatively belong to a currently unidentified dynamic universality class unique to isolated systems.
+We have shown that this second scaling regime displays features of a spin wave energy cascade, thus identifying a potential connection between the fields of wave turbulence and phase ordering dynamics.

 The nonequilibrium background of spin waves that remain after the vortices have annihilated is at a temperature very close to $T_\text{BKT}$.
 These spin waves may have thermalised with the vortex field during vortex driven coarsening, either via scattering off of vortices or via spin wave production after vortex annihilation (see~\cite{williamson2016c}).
 The absence of interactions once all vortices have annihilated would then leave behind high temperature spin waves, reminiscent of photons decoupling from matter in the early universe to produce the cosmic microwave background.
 This intriguing process may be ubiquitous in phase ordering systems involving topological defects interacting with collective mode excitations.